elasticio/elasticio.github.io/content/_guides/platform-behavior.md

 This document provides information on the peculiarities of the Platform behavior, including [Flow suspension and stopping](#flow-suspended-vs-stopped), different [Platform limits](#default-limits) and common errors.

 ## Flow Suspended vs. Stopped
 If a Flow gets 5 errors in 5 minutes, it is going to be suspended.
 Suspension is more of a pause, than a stop.
 All non-processed messages in a suspended Flow are saved in RabbitMQ queue for 14 days.
 Then they get dropped if the user did not fix the issues and did not resume the Flow.
 In [limited workspaces](/getting-started/contracts-and-workspaces.html), Flows are stopped instead of being suspended.
 A stopped Flow doesn't save any non-processed messages - everything is dropped.
 You can stop a Flow manually by pressing the Stop button.
-Please, keep in mind that stopping flow cause message lost if there any in the flow at the moment of stopping.
+Please, keep in mind that stopping a Flow drops all unprocessed messages at the moment of stopping.

 ## Default Limits
 The table below contains configurable Platform limits and their default values: